Downloadable media (including Kindle books) from the Wisconsin Public Library Consortium OverDrive site.

 Additional downloadable media sources provided by the library:

+At the same time libraries are experiencing an increasing demand for e-books, some publishers are making it difficult for libraries to meet this demand.
+Simon and Schuster currently refuses to sell e-books to libraries, HarperCollins has imposed a limit of 26 loans per e-book, and Random House increased its e-book prices by 100-200%.
 As always, your public library continues to uphold free speech and the pursuit of unfettered access to information.
 The library community continues to advocate for fair pricing and access to e-books and is strongly pursuing open dialogue with both publishers and lawmakers.

 ** Chime in Please**